mulbahoplanojames/next-projects-collection/README.md

 ## 📁 Repository Structure

-This repository is organized to maintain multiple Next.js projects, each demonstrating different aspects of web development:
+This repository is organized to maintain all of my personal Next.js projects, each demonstrating different aspects of web development:

 ```
 next-projects-collection/
-├── project-1/
+├── mul-dashboard/
-├── project-2/
+├── abdo_portfolio/
 ├── project-3/
 └── ...
 ```